Overview

 Members of the department

-Learning Support is led by Mrs Ressel.
-She is ably supported by a team of seven qualified Teaching Assistants with a diverse range of qualifications and experience.
+Learning Support is led by Mrs Griffiths.
+She is ably supported by a team of eight qualified Teaching Assistants with a diverse range of qualifications and experience.
 Pupils who require support for social, emotional or mental health difficulties are also supported by a qualified counsellor within the department.